It is the spirit who gives life. The flesh profits nothing. The words that I speak to you are spirit, and are life. John 6:63

 3 The elders of Jabesh said to him, “Give us seven days, that we may send messengers to all the borders of Israel; and then, if there is no one to save us, we will come out to you.”
 4 Then the messengers came to Gibeah of Saul, and spoke these words in the ears of the people, then all the people lifted up their voice, and wept.

-5 Saul came following the oxen out of the field; and Saul said, “What ails the people that they weep?”
+5 Saul came following the oxen out of the field; and Saul said, “What is wrong with the people that they are weeping?”
 They told him the words of the men of Jabesh.
 6 The Spirit of the Lord came mightily on Saul when he heard those words, and his anger burned hot.
 7 He took a yoke of oxen, and cut them in pieces, and sent them throughout all the borders of Israel by the hand of messengers, saying, “Whoever does not come out after Saul and after Samuel, so shall it be done to his oxen.”
 The dread of the Lord fell on the people, and they came out as one man.

 8 He counted them in Bezek; and the Israelites were 300,000, and the men of Judah 30,000.
 9 They said to the messengers who came, “Tell the men of Jabesh Gilead, ‘Tomorrow, by the time the sun is hot, you will be rescued.’ ” The messengers came and told the men of Jabesh; and they were glad.
 10 Therefore the men of Jabesh said, “Tomorrow we will come out to you, and you shall do with us all that seems good to you.”